Segmensation/segmensation-docs/source/usage/installation.rst

 - download and install `WSL2 <https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi>`_
 - set WSL2 as defaul: open Powershell as Admin and run
 - ``wsl --set-default-version 2``
-- to verify your linux Installation is running on WSL2, run:
-- ``wsl --list --verbose``
-- it should be 2 in the VERSION column

 **2. Install Linux Distribution**